VonC/git-cred/README.md

 printf "host=github.com\nprotocol=https" | git-credential-${credhelper} get
 ```

-This works for any Mac/Linux/Windows password.
+This works for any Mac/Linux/Windows cached credentials.

 And if you want to set a new password/token, it is even more cumbersome: